NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.widget_info/Tutorial/object.info.widget.tutorial.md

 ### Step 4.5: Create Reset Viewport Scene Function

-This button is used in more than one spot, therefore create the function `reset_viewport_scene`.
+This button is used in more than one spot, therefore define `reset_viewport_scene()`.

-This function will purge our scene when the button is reset.
+This function will purge our viewport scene when the button is reset.

 ```python
 ...